 View of mogotes surrounding Viñales

 Rocío and I visited Viñales twice in January 2017: a day trip from Pinar del Río and then four nights.
 We arranged our Casa Adela accommodation a day in advance to ensure we had a decent stay.
 Over the new year we heard reports of tourists sleeping in Viñales’ streets because all beds were full.

 Parque Nacional Viñales (Viñales National Park) sign; note the different hand shapes

-Wildfires, tree rat stew, a fallen tree blocking the road, slavery, a butterfly with clear wings, and the air force.
-This December 2016 day trip had almost everything.
+Wildfires, tree rat stew, a fallen tree blocking the road, slavery, a butterfly with clear wings, and a ride with the Cuban Air Force, this December 2016 La Gran Piedra day trip had almost everything.
 La Gran Piedra National Park (Parque Nacional de la Gran Piedra) is named after the monolith at the top of the mountain about 28 kilometres from Santiago de Cuba.

 Waking up early, our Santiago de Cuba hosts kindly provided a 6am breakfast.
 We walked to bus terminal near the port on Jesús Menéndez Avenue.
 Our options from hear were a bus to Siboney 1 hour later or a 10am bus direct to La Gran Piedra (The Big Stone).